 SSH helps to break down the data that needs to be transferred into small series of packets.
 While transferring the data, there are some fields that come at the beginning of the packet are shown in the below image.

 In the above image, you can see the packet length, which specifies the length of the packet.
-After that, there is a padding amount, specifying how much is the padding for the packet.
+After that, there is a padding amount, specifying how much the padding is for the packet.
 Then comes the data called payload, which is the main data.
 Then there is another padding after the data, which is a combination of random bytes indicating the encrypted data along with the payload.
 Finally, there is a message authentication code, which ensures that your data cannot be tampered with.

 Advantages of SSH